neil-mc-m/distilled/README.md

 ============================
 installation
 ------------
-* clone the repository
+* clone or download the repository
-* composer install
+* navigate to the ditilled directory
+* run **composer install** from the command line

 environment
 -----------